brunossc/ASP.NET-Core---Intermediate-Advanced/README.md

 Dependences: Docker for desktop or server.

-Commands to up the app using PowerShell(fill free for change Docker port):
+Commands to up the app using PowerShell(feel free for change Docker port):

 docker build -t simpleservice .